storybookjs/marko/docs/get-started/whats-a-story.md

 The CLI created example components that demonstrate the types of components you can build with Storybook: Button, Header, and Page.

 Each example component has a set of stories that show the states it supports.
 You can browse the stories in the UI and see the code behind them in files that end with `.stories.js` or `.stories.ts`.
-The stories are written in Component Story Format (CSF), an ES6 modules-based standard, for writing component examples.
+The stories are written in Component Story Format (CSF)--an ES6 modules-based standard--for writing component examples.

 Let’s start with the `Button` component.
 A story is a function that describes how to render the component in question.
 Here’s how to render `Button` in the “primary” state and export a story called `Primary`.